PaulRainsford/CV/README.md

 #### Fast Learner

-- When I first opened the doors of my own pub without any experience of running a business, I had to very quickly learn on the job all the skills involved in making a business successful which was achieved in a short space of time.
+- When I first opened the doors of my own pub without any experience of running a business, I had to very quickly learn on the job all the skills involved in building a successful business which was achieved in a short space of time.
 During the coding bootcamp self-led learning is encouraged no more so than during the group projects, the penultimate of which, after a group decision not to go with the more common Rails route, I managed to learn Node.js and Express from scratch within a week to produce a Facebook clone.
 For the final project of the course, again in a week, I was able to learn React and MongoDB to add to my previous knowledge and produce a MERN stack app.
 As these technologies are not taught on the course, they were learnt via finding relevant docs and tutorials online.

 #### Team Player